andrewboltachev/html2om/README.md

 ```
 git clone https://github.com/andrewboltachev/html2om.git
 cd html2om
+bower install
 rlwrap lein figwheel
 ```
+*Note:* [Bower](http://bower.io/) is used to install Bootstrap, which is used for user interface.

 It would start at port `8701` (I've choosen it to not to interfere with other common port numbers).
 It isn't deployed anywhere to the web yet.